 First of all, buying gold is different from buying a gold mining company.
 If you analyze the investment decision, it's clear that Berkshire bought shares in Barrick Gold.
 In addition, it mines more than gold.
 It is true that the price of gold and copper affects their profitability.

+For those looking to invest in gold, a Gold IRA Rollover Kit can be a great way to get started.
 But that's true for any business tied to a commodity product.
-In the past, Warren Buffett invested in oil companies affected by the price of oil and in Deere %26 Co, DE, which is affected by the price of crops.
+In the past, Warren Buffett invested in oil companies affected by the price of oil and in Deere & Co, DE, which is affected by the price of crops.
 But that's a far cry from investing directly in commodities.
 Buffett, the billionaire president of Berkshire, has previously been cautious about investing directly in gold.

 Third, Berkshire's investment in Barrick Gold represents a small fraction of the company's market capitalization and even of its stock portfolio.
 And if they're more afraid, you make money; if they're less afraid, you lose money, but gold itself doesn't produce anything.
 Gold, and more specifically, gold stocks, received unexpected approval this week from the most unlikely sources.
 It consists of eight mines and associated infrastructure, and is capable of producing 3.5 million ounces of gold per year.